Pre-College Summer Academy

 - Develop relationships with current Villanova students, faculty, and staff

-- Engage in professional and personal development opportunities through interactive workshops delivered by individuals from across Villanova, including the Career Center, Service Learning and Undergraduate Admissions.
+- Engage in professional and personal development opportunities through interactive workshops delivered by individuals from across Villanova.

-Students are permitted to enroll in one course per two-week session, and may enroll in both sessions.
+Students are permitted to enroll in one course per week-long session, and may enroll in both sessions.

 MEET THE INSTRUCTOR